Tarrafal concentration camp: First phase

 The first two years in prison were divided into two phases: in the first, called the "wild brigade", the prisoners were subjected to forced labor for 45 days, under extremely high temperatures, to build the walls of the concentration camp, the road, among others.
 The second, called the "acute period", which began in 1937, was when the first diseases began to appear – such as malaria, bilious and other infectious diseases – and during this period seven prisoners died.
 In 1937 the first doctor arrived, but, not having any medicine to cure the prisoners, limited himself to just writing death certificates.
 Today, on the Museum of the Resistance, there's a quote of his: "I am not here to cure, but to sign death certificates".

 In the concentration camp of Tarrafal, there were several first-line communist leaders and cadres, subjected to various types of torture, since its establishment in 1936.
 Due to the large number of communists that came to the camp, the Communist Prison Organization of Tarrafal (OCTP) was quickly created.
 Here, the prisoners intended to maintain political debate, doctrinal training, analyze and systematize their own recent historical experience, be it the political situation or party line.
 However, they were faced with several difficulties, namely the lack of paper and pencils.
 Sometimes the isolation was so great that any information about what was going on in the world was seized upon, even scraps of paper lost on the floor.
 Most of the time, the newspaper had been used as toilet paper, which earned the name among the inmates of "shit radio", and was vividly used as a source of information.

 After six years imprisoned in Tarrafal, in 1942 the leader of the Portuguese Communist Party — Bento Gonçalves — died, along with four other militants.

-In January 1954 it was closed due to the gain of the influence of anti-regime forces and the defeat of Nazism in World War II.
+In January 1954 it was closed due to the increased influence of anti-regime forces and the defeat of Nazism in World War II.